top of page

 Right on time.

-Just before my life massively fell apart.
+Just before my life completely fell apart.

 After a traumatic event, I had to stop working.